sartography/SpiffWorkflow/doc/bpmn/multiinstance.rst

 Parallel MultiInstance
 ^^^^^^^^^^^^^^^^^^^^^^

-We'll also update our 'Retrieve Product' task and 'Product Not Available' flows to accommodate multiple products.
+We'll also update our 'Retrieve Product' Task and 'Product Not Available' flows to accommodate multiple products.
 We can use a Parallel MultiInstance for this, since it does not matter what order our Employee retrieves the products in.